dotnet/runtime/src/mono/wasm/features.md

 # Shell environments - NodeJS & V8
 We pass most of the unit tests with NodeJS v 14 but it's not fully supported target platform.
 We would like to hear about community use-cases.

-We also use v8 engine version 11 or higher to run some of the tests.
-The engine is lacking many APIs and features.
+We also use the d8 command-line shell, version 11 or higher, to run some of the tests.
+This shell lacks most browser APIs and features.

 # Mobile phones

-Recent mobile phones have browser integration which could be upgraded separately from the operating system.
+Recent mobile phones distribute their browser as an application that can be upgraded separately from the operating system.

-Also note that all browsers on iOS are just wrapper for Safari engine and so it's limited by Safari features and version, rather than wrapper version and brand.
+Note that all browsers on iOS and iPadOS are required to use the Safari browser engine, so their level of support for WASM features depends on the version of Safari installed on the device.

-Mobile phones usually have limited resources.
-Memory and download speed are major concern.
+Mobile browsers typically have strict limits on the amount of memory they can use, and many users are on slow internet connections.
+A WebAssembly application that works well on desktop PCs may take minutes to download or run out of memory before it is able to start.

 ## Resources consumed on the target device